 The bicycle crunch is the perfect move to spice up your core workout.
 It gives you all the same benefits of the standard crunch, plus it works your internal and external obliques, therefore requiring more movement and consistent core engagement.

 However, bicycle crunches can be hard on the back and hips if done incorrectly.
 Because they are so commonly thrown into exercise routines, it’s not uncommon for trainers to skip the instructions.
 That’s why it’s important to learn how to safely and correctly perform a bicycle crunch.

-What do bicycle curls do for the body?
+What do bicycle crunches do for the body?

-Bicycle crunches can help tone your midsection and slim your waist, making it a perfect move to incorporate into your pre-summer workout.
+Bicycle crunches can help tone your midsection and slim your waist.
 Because bicycle crunches require more leg movement than standard crunches, they’re also great for improving stability, flexibility and coordination.

-The common mistakes people make when doing crunches
+The common mistakes people make when doing bicycle crunches

 When performing bicycle crunches, many of my clients tend to rush through their reps without properly engaging their abs.
 Bicycle crunches aren’t actually about speed.
 Instead, they require full core engagement and deliberate movement, which means that going slow actually helps.

 It’s also common to allow your hip flexors to take control and end up relying on momentum instead of core engagement, which is definitely not what we want when we’re trying to target our abdominals.
 Additionally, it’s important to listen to your body.
 If you feel like you’re straining your neck or back, try readjusting your positioning.
 Here are some solutions to the common mistakes I see: